pdm-project/pdm/docs/docs/usage/scripts.md

 PDM also supports custom script shortcuts in the optional `[tool.pdm.scripts]` section of `pyproject.toml`.

+!!!
+NOTE
+  The `[tool.pdm.scripts]` directory must not be confused with `[project.scripts]`.
+The latter is used to install a command as part of your package, as explained [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#creating-executable-scripts).

 You can then run `pdm run <script_name>` to invoke the script in the context of your PDM project.
 For example:

 ```toml